The Missing Cross to Purity

 and so set up their own business, and slight the Lord's.

-And such who are gotten into the rotten principles of the Ranters,
+And those who have gotten into the rotten principles of the Ranters,

 who wear their hats when Friends pray;

-who, out of the wisdom of God, would manifest to the world a separation,
+who, out of the wisdom of God, would manifest a separation to the world,

-As also, all such that raise false reports,
+As also, all those who raise false reports,

 which are forbidden by the Lord among his people.